HiPhish/msgpack-racket/README.rst

 The following cases cannot be tested for the time being:

-- Byte strings larger than 255 bytes, my machine runs out of memory
+- The `bin32` type, storing a byte string that is :math:`2^32` bytes long requires 4GiB, my machine simply runs out of memory.

 License